-Nova awards are related to the advancement of Scouts and are available to Cub Scouts, Webelos, Boy Scouts, Varsity Scouts, and Venturers.
-(Slide 7) While Venturing Crews generally have a less formal advancement program, the benefits of advancement are equally exciting and beneficial to the young women and men in Venturing.
+Nova awards are available to Cub Scouts, Webelos, Boy Scouts, Varsity Scouts, and Venturers.
+(Slide 7)

+While Venturing Crews generally have a less formal advancement program, the benefits of advancement are equally exciting and beneficial to the young women and men in Venturing.